jathinp2019/wickdzz/work/webdev/REACT/notes/props.md

 - Every component has something called `props.`
   - A component’s props is an object.
 It holds information about that component.
   - To see a component’s props object, you use the expression `this.props`
+- These should be `immutable` nor they should be changed in the body of a function

 ```jsx
 render(){
     <h1>Props here </h1>